 Project: Investigative Services

-On behalf of the Property Services IRC, Artibus Innovation is reviewing and updating the CPP3XX19 Certificate III in Investigative Services qualification and 9 units of competency.
+On behalf of the Property Services IRC, Artibus Innovation has reviewed and developed the CPP30607 Certificate III in Investigative Services qualification and 9 units of competency.

 The aims of this project are:

 - to transition and update the qualification to align with the 2012 Standards for Training Packages and the COAG Industry and Skill Council directives

 - to review and update the qualification in line with industry and training needs.

 The Certificate III in Investigative Services leads to the occupation of Private Investigator or Private Inquiry Agent.
 This occupation typically conducts investigations as directed by clients, such as those outside of the scope of policing.
 Areas of investigative work may be broad-ranging and important for resolving legal issues, including:

 - fraud detection, insurance fraud and investigation,

 - consuming investigations, and